 When you are looking to provide a home exercise program to patients, you need one that provides you with as much done-for-you content as possible, preferably in different formats (text, pictures, illustrations and video) to maximize adoption by the patient.
 If you are a physical therapy private owner who is just starting out, it becomes even more important to find a solution that is affordable and easy to use, especially if you are not technologically savvy and are limited with time.

-This article should help you make some decisions about a HEP program for your practice, and I welcome your comments and feedback about what you’ve used so that other PTs can learn from your insight.
+This article should help you make some decisions about a HEP program for your physical therapy business, and I welcome your comments and feedback about what you’ve used so that other PTs can learn from your insight.
 Please scroll to the bottom of the article and post your comments in the comments section if you’d like to add anything.

 Web-based home exercise program solutions allow the physical therapist to create and edit programs online using any computer.
 These solutions also allow the patients to quickly and easily access the exercises from a computer or smart phone.
 Many web-based solutions allow you to save patient profiles and include video demonstrations as well.
 For best results, home exercise programs should be integrated with an EMR solution so the program flows through directly to the notes for that particular patient.
 This makes things more streamlined for the practice owner.
 Having said that, there are several free HEP solutions so you may be able to use – a convenient HEP solution independent of your EMR.